-Luke’s certainly packed a lot into the last few years, including a period in Orlando where he was managed by management legend Johnny Wright, who’d previously worked magic on the likes of NSYNC, the Jonas Brothers and Justin Timberlake, and who guided a couple of Luke’s early releases to US radio play.
+Luke’s certainly packed a lot into a short amount of time, including a period in Orlando where he was managed by management legend Johnny Wright, who’d previously worked magic on the likes of NSYNC, the Jonas Brothers and Justin Timberlake, and who guided a couple of Luke’s early releases to US radio play.
 Then there was time in LA recording an album’s worth of songs with collaborator Bleu (Demi Lovato, Joe Jonas, Hanson), and several songs produced by Ken Caillat (Fleetwood Mac) at Village Recorders along with writing sessions in London, Canada and Sweden.
-By 2017 Luke was on the verge of forming a band, when one afternoon he got a call: Sony had heard his song Something More, and were keen on releasing it.

-As well as finding personal catharsis in songwriting, Luke’s big hope is that his songs connect with an audience who need their own reassurance in life.
-Perhaps, he thinks, one of his songs might hit one of his fans the way that hearing the Goo Goo Dolls track, 'Iris' hit him in the back of that car all those years ago - the song that started it all and when he first connected to music.
+As well as finding personal catharsis in song writing, Luke’s big hope is that his songs connect with an audience who need their own reassurance in life.
+Perhaps, he thinks, one of his songs might hit one of his fans the way that Goo Goo Dolls track hit him all those years ago.

 “People who need my music will find it,” Luke predicts.
 “I hope it works as a beacon and provides hope for them: a lot of my songs are for people who maybe don’t have everything figured out quite yet, but who can hopefully find something in my words.
 Ultimately, I want people to feel okay about themselves and comfortable in their own skins.”